OrbitalEnterprises/eve-esi-client/docs/ContractsApi.md

 Get contracts

 Returns contracts available to a character, only if the character is issuer, acceptor or assignee.
-Only returns contracts no older than 30 days, or if the status is \&quot;in_progress\&quot;.  --- Alternate route: &#x60;/v1/characters/{character_id}/contracts/&#x60;  Alternate route: &#x60;/legacy/characters/{character_id}/contracts/&#x60;  Alternate route: &#x60;/dev/characters/{character_id}/contracts/&#x60;  --- This route is cached for up to 300 seconds
+Only returns contracts no older than 30 days, or if the status is \&quot;in_progress\&quot;.  ---  This route is cached for up to 300 seconds

 ### Example
 ```java